 The Professor who taught this course has retired.
 The prerequisites on this course are much more stringent than other history courses.
-This is keeping students from taking the course (especially non History major, STEM students) and is requiring too many course permissions per semester.
-This change will make the course more widely available and since it is a survey or introduction to the History of Science, students without an extensive History background should be able to take the course.
+(They will now be in line with the rest of our upper level courses).
+This is keeping students from taking the course (especially non History major, STEM students) and is requiring too many course override permissions per semester.
+This change will make the course more widely available and since the course does not require a background in the History of Science, students should be able to take the course.